-(i) To formulate, review and monitor risk management policy.

-- (ii) To ensure that appropriate methodology, processes and systems are in place to monitor and evaluate risks associated with the business of the Company. - (iii) To monitor and oversee implementation of the risk management policy, including evaluating the adequacy of risk management systems. - (iv) To periodically review the risk management policy, at least once in two years, including by considering the changing industry dynamics and evolving complexity. - (v) To keep the board of directors informed about the nature and content of its discussions, recommendations and actions to be taken. - (vi) The appointment, removal and terms of remuneration of the Chief Risk Officer (if any) shall be subject to review by the Risk Management Committee. - (vii) Co-ordinate its activities with other committees, in instances where there is any overlap with activities of such committees, as per the framework laid down by the board of directors. - (viii) Any other matter the Audit Committee may deem appropriate after approval of the Board of Directors or as may be directed by the Board of Directors from time to time and/ or prescribed under applicable laws.
+- (i) To formulate, review and monitor risk management policy; - (ii) To ensure that appropriate methodology, processes and systems are in place to monitor and evaluate risks associated with the business of the Company - (iii) To monitor and oversee implementation of the risk management policy, including evaluating the adequacy of risk management systems - (iv) To periodically review the risk management policy, at least once in two years, including by considering the changing industry dynamics and evolving complexity - (v) To keep the board of directors informed about the nature and content of its discussions, recommendations and actions to be taken - (vi) The appointment, removal and terms of remuneration of the Chief Risk Officer (if any) shall be subject to review by the Risk Management Committee - (vii) Co-ordinate its activities with other committees, in instances where there is any overlap with activities of such committees, as per the framework laid down by the board of directors - (viii) Any other matter as the Audit Committee may deem appropriate after approval of the Board of Directors or as may be directed by the Board of Directors from time to time and/ or prescribed under applicable laws.

-During the year 2022-23, the Committee met on May 07, 2022, May 18, 2022, August 30, 2022, and February 22, 2023.
+During the year 2023-24, the Committee met on August 03, 2023 and January 30, 2024.